 UDEPLOY: User-Driven Learning for Occupancy Sensors DEPLOYment In Smart Buildings

 A solution for motion sensors deployment in smart buildings is proposed.
-It di erentiates the monitored zones according to their occupancy, where highly-occupied zones have higher coverage requirements over low-occupied zones, and thus are assigned higher granularity in the targeted coverage (weights).
-The proposed solution is the rst that de nes a user-driven approach, which uses sampling of occupants' behavior to determine the zones and the coverage weights.
+It differentiates the monitored zones according to their occupancy, where highly-occupied zones have higher coverage requirements over low-occupied zones, and thus are assigned higher granularity in the targeted coverage (weights).
+The proposed solution is the first that defines a user-driven approach, which uses sampling of occupants’ behavior to determine the zones and the coverage weights.
 The samples are acquired during a short learning phase and then used to derive a graph model.
-The latter is plugged into a greedy, yet e ective, algorithm that seeks optimal placement for maximizing detection accuracy while reducing the cost (number of sensors).
+The latter is plugged into a greedy, yet effective, algorithm that seeks optimal placement for maximizing detection accuracy while reducing the cost (number of sensors).
 Practical aspects such as the scalability and the applicability of the solution are considered.
 A simulation study that compares the proposed solution with two state-of-the-art solutions shows the superiority of the proposed approach in the accuracy of detection (increased coverage), and scalability (reduced runtime).

 Sensors deployment, Smart buildings, Motion sensors, Machine learning